Ankr-network/ankr-docs/pages/advanced-api/token-methods.md

 # Token API

 <Callout>
-_Token API_ is an Advanced APIs' collection of endpoints that comes as a unique feature along with other extensive capabilities provided to our [Premium Plan](/rpc-service/pricing-plans/) users.
+_Token API_ is an Advanced APIs' collection of methods that comes as a unique feature along with other extensive capabilities provided to our [Premium Plan](/rpc-service/pricing-plans/) users.
 </Callout>

-Token API serves to request token-related data (account balance, supported currencies, token holders, token price, etc.) across multiple EVM-compatible chains.
+_Token API_ serves to request token-related data (account balance, supported currencies, token holders, token price, etc.) across multiple EVM-compatible chains.

 Token API uses only official on-chain data, leaving third parties behind.
 Ankr constantly scans for the on-chain transactions coming from DEXs, flagging transactions and aggregating data into accurate real-time token price feeds.
 This solution is crucial for the Web3 projects like marketplaces and exchanges looking for efficient ways to query accurate on-chain data for tokenized assets.

-## Token API Endpoints Collection
+## Token API Methods

-_Token API Collection_ consists of the following endpoints to request token-related data across multiple chains:
+_Token API_ consists of the following methods to request token-related data across multiple chains:

   * [`ankr_getAccountBalance`](/advanced-api/token-methods/#ankr_getaccountbalance) — retrieves the balance of a particular account.
   * [`ankr_getCurrencies`](/advanced-api/token-methods/#ankr_getcurrencies) — retrieves info on currencies available for a particular blockchain.